Welcome to the Office of Fraternities, Sororities, and Independent Living Groups (FSILG)

 The purpose of the FSILG Office is to enhance the out-of-class experience for the students at MIT, be an advocate for fraternal principles and be a proponent of the shared values that living-learning communities provide.
 The FSILG Office works to promote a cohesive community that values civic and social responsibility, mutual respect, and the growth and development of organizations and their members.
 In addition, the FSILG Office assesses the leadership and developmental needs of the community and provides educational programs on member development, facility management, organizational operations, scholarship, and risk management.

-- Check back soon for information regarding Fall 2013 Recruitment.
-In the meantime, please visit the websites of the Interfraternity Council, the Panhellenic Council or the Living Group Council!
+- For more information about joining an FSILG, please visit the websites of the Interfraternity Council, the Panhellenic Council or the Living Group Council!